 The Twelve-Year-Old Who Didn’t Get The Memo About “Staying In Her Lane”

-Picture this: I’m twelve years old, living on this island off the coast of Maine—we’re talking 10,000 year-round residents, the kind of place where if you sneezed on one side of the island, someone would say “Gesundheit!” on the other side.
+Picture this: I’m twelve years old, living on an island off the coast of Maine—we’re talking 10,000 year-round residents, the kind of place where if you sneezed on one side of the island, someone would say “Gesundheit!” on the other side.

 And there I was, this chubby, nerdy, very serious kid with inexpensive clothes that got made fun of in the elementary school classroom, coming from a ton of relational trauma and public shame—because at that point, my biological father (who I’m estranged from), his terrible choices and hurting of people was already known across the island.
 But I still was telling anyone who would listen that I had made up my mind: it was going to be the Ivy League or bust for me, and I declared that to anyone who asked.